 If you have naturally flushed cheeks you may not need a blush, but I personally love using blush because it makes the skin look more youthful and alive.

 These are the products I used:

 I hope that you enjoyed this tutorial!
 (Love'n her hair?
 Learn how to get beautiful beach waves like Molly).

 I would love it if you join me on social media!

 Facebook, Instagram, and Pinterest

-Is there something that you've been stuck on and would like to know how to do?
-Leave a comment below!
+If you have more questions please leave a comment below or Is there something that you've been stuck on and would like to know how to do?
+Either way ask me in comments below!

 I am a professional makeup artist and licensed cosmetologist.
 I absolutely enjoy sharing hair and makeup tips to help others enhance their natural beauty.
 (Trust me, you're gorgeous.)